julian-weinert/CrashSymbal/README.md

 ## Contribution

 If you want to contribute, feel free to send me pull requests!
-But lease follow these simple rules:
+But please follow these simple rules:

 - Double-check your code before sending a pull request
 - Pull requests should always be made agains `develop`